Mahajan pada Period ( 600-321 BCE)

 Development of a Systematic Economy

 The economy became more organized and was primarily based on agriculture and trade.
-The use of iron tools and irrigation canals significantly increased agricultural productivity.
+The use of iron tools and irrigation systems significantly increased agricultural productivity.

 Circulation of Currency

-For the first time in Indian history, punch-marked coins came into circulation.
-This facilitated trade, market exchange, and efficient tax collection.
+For the first time in Indian History, punch-marked coins came into circulation.
+This facilitated trade, market exchange, and tax collection.

 Internal and External Trade

 Trade expanded through roads, rivers, and sea routes.
-Major trade and craft centers included Magadha, Kashi, and Avanti, which connected India with regions beyond its borders.
+Major commercial centers included Magadha, Kashi, and Avanti.

 3. Social Significance